Marius321/Email-Marketing-Campaign-Dashboard/README.md

 *Some of the code was written with the help of Chat GPT to speed up the process up.

 ## STEP 3.
 Setting up the Data Model
 The data model for this dashboard is relatively simple.
-It includes two tables with no real relationship established between the two of them.
+It includes two tables with no relationship established between the two of them.
 One is the sankey dataset, which is used to build the sankey, and the other one is the email metrics dataset that was used to build the rest of the dashboard.

 ## STEP 4.
 Building Tableau dashboard
 Sankey Funnel was built following the [blog](https://www.flerlagetwins.com/2019/11/sankey-funnel.html) by Ken Flerlage.
 I have also used [this](https://www.youtube.com/watch?v=NwV6FWAbPAM) YouTube tutorial to build gradient bar charts.
 The other Tableau functionality and features used are outlined below:
 - Parameter and Select Actions
+- Filters
 - Navigation Buttons
 - Gradient images created using Figma
 - Custom number formatting to display up/down indicators